Moduli spaces of $G_{2}$ and $Spin(7)-$instantons on product manifolds: Introduction

-The following definition is the foundation of our discussion in this note. \begin{Def} (Iso-trivial connections) Let $Y$ be a closed $n-$dimensional smooth manifold, and $E\rightarrow Y$ be a smooth $U(m)$ complex vector-bundle (of rank $m$).
+The following definition of Hermitian vector bundles is the foundation of our discussion. \begin{Def} Let $Y$ be a closed $n-$dimensional smooth manifold.
+A smooth complex vector bundle $E\rightarrow Y$ is called a Hermitian vector bundle, if it admits a Hermitian metric, and the following holds. \begin{itemize}\item There is a finite open cover of $Y$, and a unitary trivialization $s_{U}$ of $E$ on each open set $U$ in the cover.

+\item Any trivialization can be extended to a larger open set containing the closure of its domain. \item Any transition function on a non-empty intersection is smooth, and can be extended smoothly to a larger open set containing the closure of the intersection.\end{itemize}

+Let $adE$ denote the bundle of skew-adjoint endomorphisms with respect to the Hermitian metric, and $EndE$ denote the usual endomorphism bundle.
+Associated to a Hermitian vector bundle $E$, both $adE$ and $EndE$ are still Hermitian vector bundles.